dshanske/simple-location/readme.txt

 * /geocode which will return the address information for a latitude/longitude and optionally add the weather
 * /lookup which will return the current location for a user based on the location provider
 * /map which will return static map data for the provided latitude and longitude

+= What is Compass? =

+[Compass](https://github.com/aaronpk/Compass) is a GPS tracking server that stores data in flat files.
+The instructions for installation are available in the GitHub repository.
+GPS data can be sent to it from iOS or Android devices using various apps.

 = How can I show a list of posts tagged with a location? =